 - Nails or Pushpins: Probably the easiest way of hanging a wall tapestry is by using nails or pushpins.
 However, this is only applicable for larger tapestries as it may cause holes in smaller ones.
 You can either hang it in a taut way by hanging the tapestry by the corners; this will give you a casual drape.
 For a straighter look, attach it with a row of nails on the head of the piece.

 - Rod in Casing: Delicate tapestries with intricate embroidery might often come with a casing for a rod, specifically meant for hanging.
 These are really easy to hang and are fuss-free.
-All you have to do is select a rod that goes with the tapestry and slip t in.
+All you have to do is select a rod that goes with the tapestry and slip in.
 Now, if it doesn’t have a casing, then how to hang that tapestry?
 You can make one!
-Just sew a heavy weight fabric across its back according to the width of the rod and along the top of the fabric strip as well as the bottom to leave space for the rod.
+Just sew a heavy-weight fabric across its back according to the width of the rod and along the top of the fabric strip as well as the bottom to leave space for the rod.
 If you’re wary of it not being a straight stitch, a seamstress would be able to help you.
-This is an elegant way to hang a tapestry or even a rug.
+This is an elegant way to hang a tapestry or even various types of rugs.

 - Velcro Strips: Yet another harmless and damage-free way you can hang a wall tapestry is by using Velcro strips.
 This method doesn’t need any extra hardware and also gives the tapestry a much cleaner look after it is hung.
 So, when looking for tapestry hanging ideas that don’t call for the hassle of hooks, clips, pins, and nails.
 Here’s how to hang tapestry using Velcro strips: